Literary Fiction Genres

 This subgenre focuses on the quest for sudden riches, whether as a comfortable silver mine owner or a hardscrabble gold panner.
 In the 1860s, Bret Harte and Mark Twain immortalized these characters even as the California gold rush was in full swing.
 (Harte's assignment of a peculiar spoken accent to Sierra gold miners remains controversial.)

 Jack London extended the 'western' genre northward, with realistic accounts of the 1896 gold rush into Alaska and the Yukon Territory.
 His novel The Call of the Wild stands out.

 Quest westerns involve a protagonist on a mission, set against a harsh untamed frontier.
 Cameron Judd's novel The Quest of Brady Kenton is an oft-cited example of this subgenre.
 Elmer Kelton's Cloudy in the West is another.

 Railroad stories center upon a titanic project: the bridging of the east and west coasts by the Central Pacific and Union Pacific lines.
 Rugged geography, indentured Chinese workers, and international scandals add depth to this milieu.
-John Ford's 1924 film The Iron Horse remains a classic.
+John Ford's 1924 film The Iron Horse remains a classic, while Herschel Daugherty's 1963 film The Raiders depicts the social and economic effect of those spreading rail lines.
 (The 'golden spike' meeting in 1869 was seen as a reuniting event for a post-Civil War America.)